The 4 main types of stirred tank bioreactors by application are:

 Fed-batch

 Substrate is added over time according to the chosen feeding strategy (linear, step, dose or exponential).
 No culture is removed.
 This is common for high-density cultures.
-Some applications may need multiple feeds, with the change being used to trigger specific genes for switching from a growth phase to a productoin phase.
+Some applications may need multiple feeds, with the change being used to trigger specific genes for switching from a growth phase to a production phase.

 Continuous culture